- Each category is its own sheet in the workbook

 - It is important in the evaluation of a project to determine how much guidance was provided to the student in the design and implementation of his or her research.
 When research is conducted in an industrial or institutional setting, the student should have documentation, most often the Intel ISEF Form 1C, that provides a forum for the mentor or supervisor to discuss the project.
 Judges should review this information in detail when evaluating research.

 - Please be discreet when discussing winners or making critical comments in elevators, restaurants, or elsewhere, as finalists or adult escorts might overhear.
 Results are confidential until announced at the awards sessions.
-The individual judges for both Special Awards and Grand Awards are responsible for ensuring that all items associated with judging, with the exception of the official results certification, are collected and destroyed at the conclusion of judging.
+The individual judges for both Special Awards and Grand Awards are responsible for ensuring that all items associated with judging, except for the official results certification, are collected and destroyed after judging.